Загрузка...

 A playthrough of Ultra's 1990 action game for the NES, Snake's Revenge.

-Snake's Revenge is one of a few direct sequels that Konami created to the original Metal Gear game, and though it's not the "canonical" sequel - that honor goes to the MSX2 game Metal Gear 2: Solid Snake - it does fair justice to the original.
-It's a game that a lot of people like to sneer at, and I really don't understand why.
-Sure, it's got its rough patches - as does every other game in the series - but it does its combination of stealth and action well, and it adheres to the spirit of the original surprisingly well.
+Snake's Revenge is one of a couple direct sequels that Konami created to the original Metal Gear game, and though it's not the "canonical" sequel - that honor goes to the MSX2 game Metal Gear 2: Solid Snake - it does fair justice to the original.
+It's a game that a lot of people like to sneer, but though it has its rough spots, it pulls off its combination of stealth and action well, and it largely adheres to the spirit of the original.

-Anyways, Snake's Revenge follows the same general format as Metal Gear did, but instead of taking place across one huge zone, the game is broken up into isolated areas.
-I personally liked the change - it felt a bit more focused to me, and learning it wasn't as frustrating as figuring out everything in Metal Gear.
-It didn't really reduce the challenge level, though - it just drops the pretense of non-linearity in favor of streamlining the experience, and I had no problem with that at all.
+Anyways, Snake's Revenge follows the same general format as Metal Gear, but instead of taking place across one huge zone, the game is broken up into isolated areas connected by cutscenes.
+I personally liked the change since it made the action feel more focused and figuring everything out feels less daunting than in Metal Gear.
+The change has little impact on the overall challenge and mainly serves to drop the pretense of non-linearity in favor of a more streamlined experience, and I had no problem with that at all.

-The game looks and sounds absolutely fantastic for an NES game.
-I never quite figured out why everybody looks like they're having kidney problems, but the sprites are all really nicely done.
-They are somewhat realistically proportioned (no giant heads on tiny bodies, yay!) and are easy to identify - Snake's muscles are nicely represented with his drumstick shaped, neon-yellow arms.
-The character portraits look great, the backgrounds are detailed, and there are a few impressive spectacles throughout - the tank boss and the gondola battles come to mind.
-The soundtrack is one of my favorites that Konami did on the NES.
-It reminds me a lot of Mission: Impossible and Rollergames, and it goes pretty hard and heavy in the action bits.
+It looks absolutely fantastic for an NES game.
+The characters are more realistically proportioned and the increased level of detail makes the smalls sprites easier more readily identifiable.
+Just check out Snake's muscles - Schwarzenegger would've killed to have such chiseled neon yellow drumstick biceps!
+The character portraits look great, the backgrounds are detailed, and there are a few impressive setpieces sprinkled throughout.
+The melodically-driven soundtrack is one of my favorites from Konami on the NES, too.
+It reminds me a lot of Mission: Impossible and Rollergames, and it goes heavy in the action bits.

 _